zencart/documentation/content/dev/code/158_order_language_files.md

 ```
 exist, the second one (the older style define based file) is ignored.

+Second Example:

+If both exist:

+./includes/languages/english/lang.order_status.php
+./includes/languages/english/MY_TEMPLATE/order_status.php

+The 2nd file will be ignored; even though that file is in an override directory.

 ### Admin:
 - The main language file is `admin/includes/languages/lang.english.php`.
 - Each page has its own language file, `admin/includes/languages/english/lang.PAGENAME.php`.